cakwok/Hong-Kong-Covid19-Trend-and-Track-inflected-flight/README.md

 Roadmap Features for brain storm
 ---------------------------------
-- Predicts potential of flight suspension mechanism causing by in flight confirmed cases
+- Predicts potential of flight suspension mechanism by calculating 4 weeks in flight confirmed number

 Note
 ------------